 - I have fixed all the change requests and done the operational test.

-In a general context, the phase "and done the operational test" can be ignored.
+In a general context, the phrase "and done the operational test" can be ignored.

 Do a self-review and make comments in the code.